Dassault Falcon 7X: Falcon 8X

 The 6450 nmi range Falcon 8X was announced at the European Business Aviation Convention & Exhibition in May 2014.
 Its cabin is 3.5 ft longer than the 7X.
 With improvements to wing design and improved Pratt & Whitney Canada PW300, the 8X is up to 35% more fuel efficient than its competitors.

 The prototype, registered F-WWQA, first flew from Bordeaux–Mérignac Airport on 6 February 2015.
 The Falcon 8X was added as a subtype of the Falcon 7X on the EASA type certificate on 24 June 2016 as modification M1000 for S/N 0401 and ongoing.
 Dassault delivered the first Falcon 8X on 5 October 2016 to Greek business aviation operator Amjet Executive.

 By October 2018, the Falcon 8X FalconEye EFVS was approved by the FAA and EASA for approaches down to 100 feet, and dual HUD FalconEye will allow EVS-to-land in 2020, without using natural vision.

 The three PW307D turbofans gained 320 lbf each, and are 1.5% more fuel efficient.

 MTOW is increased from 70,000 to 73,000 lb and fuel capacity is increased by 3,200 lb for 500 nmi more range.

 The wing structure is 600 lb lighter, and more flexible for comfort, while operating empty weight is 200 lb heavier than the 7X despite the 3.5 ft stretch.

 A strict weight control allows most operators to match or best Dassault's 36,800 lb estimate BOWs for a fully equipped aircraft with three crewmembers.

 Its unmatched structural efficiency, with a OEW only half of MTOW, allow a superior fuel efficiency while its MTOW is less than a 4100 nmi Gulfstream IV-SP.

 The first hour fuel burn is 4,000 lb while average cruise fuel burn is 2,250 lb per h.

-The 47 db average cabin sound level is 2-3 db lower than the Falcon 7X.
+The 47 dB average cabin sound level is 2–3 dB lower than that of the Falcon 7X.

 In 2022, its equipped price was $62.5M.